Travis Wammack

+Life and career

+Wammack was born in Walnut, Mississippi, on November 19, 1944.

-Wammack worked as a session guitarist at Sonic Recording Service and Hi Records in Memphis and at FAME Studios in Muscle Shoals, Alabama, in the 1960s.
-He released his first album, Travis Wammack, in 1972 and appeared on the charts with "Whatever Turns You On" (#95; written by George Jackson and Raymond Moore) and "How Can I Tell You" (#68; written by Cat Stevens).
-In 1975 he released his second album, Not For Sale, which generated two additional hits: "Easy Evil" (#72; written by Alan O'Day), and "(Shu-Doo-Pa-Poo-Poop) Love Being Your Fool" (#38; written by Jerry Williams, Jr. and Charlie Whitehead).
+He worked as a session guitarist at Sonic Recording Service and Hi Records in Memphis and at FAME Studios in Muscle Shoals, Alabama, in the 1960s.
+He released his first album, Travis Wammack, in 1972 and appeared on the charts with "Whatever Turns You On" (No. 95; written by George Jackson and Raymond Moore) and "How Can I Tell You" (No. 68; written by Cat Stevens).
+In 1975, he released his second album, Not For Sale, which generated two additional hits: "Easy Evil" (No. 72; written by Alan O'Day), and "(Shu-Doo-Pa-Poo-Poop) Love Being Your Fool" (No. 38; written by Jerry Williams, Jr. and Charlie Whitehead).

 He was Little Richard's band leader from 1984 until 1995.
 He wrote "Greenwood, Mississippi" which Richard recorded in 1970, featuring Wammack on lead guitar.
 In 1988, Richard recorded Wammack's "(There's) No Place Like Home", planned as a new single, but shelved.
 Live versions were included on Giants of Rock and Roll, an Australian DVD of a 1989 concert, and on compilations Live in Europe 1993 and The Quasar of Rock.

-Still performing, Travis now works with Muscle Shoals Music Marketing, and has added record producer to his resume.
-In 1999 Wammack received the Professional Musician Award from the Alabama Music Hall of Fame, and in 2005 was inducted into The Southern Legends Entertainment & Performing Arts Hall of Fame.
+Still performing, Travis worked with Muscle Shoals Music Marketing and added record producer to his resume.
+In 1999, Wammack received the Professional Musician Award from the Alabama Music Hall of Fame, and in 2005 was inducted into The Southern Legends Entertainment & Performing Arts Hall of Fame.
 In May 2006, Gibson Guitars presented Travis with a new Gibson ES-335 guitar as part of their documentary honoring legendary Gibson ES series players.
 In 2011, he was recognized by the Rockabilly Hall of Fame as a rockabilly "legend".

 Wammack performed with Billy Lee Riley and with Sonny Burgess and the Legendary Pacers at Newport, Arkansas's annual Depot Days Festival on September 27, 2008.
-On August 30, 2009 at the Silver Moon in Newport, Arkansas, he again played with Sonny Burgess and the Legendary Pacers, and with other bands, at the Billy Lee Riley benefit concert.
-Wammack continues to perform live at the Depot Days Festival and other venues.
+On August 30, 2009, at the Silver Moon in Newport, Arkansas, he again played with Sonny Burgess and the Legendary Pacers, and with other bands, at the Billy Lee Riley benefit concert.
+Wammack continued to perform live at the Depot Days Festival and other venues.

+Wammack died in Alabama on February 27, 2026, at the age of 81.